saravanabalagi/singularity_tensorflow/README.md

 ## Notes

 `--nv` flag binds native Nvidia libraries to the container and without this flag you will not be able to access the GPUs from inside the container.

+`Jupyter` app will create a temporary folder at `~/.jupyter/tmp` in the host machine (not inside the container!) where notebook tokens and other ephemeral information will be stored.
+We decided not to write in `/tmp` folder as this will lead to writing to `/tmp` folder (if container is launched without `--contain` flag) where other users can read leaking user specific and sensitive information.

 ## Licence